I wrote a post with a guide to expat pregnancy in the Seychelles so I thought I’d follow it up with a post about having a baby in the Seychelles

 As I mentioned last time, I ended up having to have a Caesarian with Arthur due to him being breach.

 Now, I can only speak from my experience and that of people I know who have had their babies here too…

-But, there’s an opinion that expats are ‘encouraged’ towards having a Caesarian anyway.
-I’m not 100% sure why this is the case but I think it’s to guarantee what doctor you will have!
+But, there’s an opinion that expats are ‘encouraged’ towards having a Caesarian.
+I’m not 100% sure why this is the case.
+It could be to guarantee what doctor you will have!